DoktorMike/DoktorMike.github.io/_posts/2017-05-06-About-identifiability-and-granularity.md

 z_t &\sim N(1, 1)\\
 \end{align} $$

-which in turn would make the $x_t$ variable nothing but noise.
+which in turn would make the $$x_t$$ variable nothing but noise.
 This can indeed be confirmed if you simulate many times.
 This is one of the core problems behind some models; identifiability.
 It's a tough thing and the very reason why maximum likelihood can not be used in general.
 You need to sample!

 # Conclusion